alexpaul/Parsing-JSON-Review/README.md

 ## Challenge

-Parse the following JSON using Swift Playgrounds:
+Parse the following JSON and populate the results in a table view.
+Also include the key e.g `-LG_XMr0arhZYnHJrzmh` as part of your Swift model:

 <details>
  <summary>JSON data</summary>